-As a self-confessed research geek, I was very excited to read this year’s Human Capital Trends Report by Deloitte.
+As a self-confessed research geek, I was very excited to read this year’s Human Capital Trends Report by Deloitte which highlights trends that we can expect for the future of work.
 It was published a little later than usual as it comes with a supplementary ‘Return to work’ report; a ‘wrapper’ adding relevance for our post-Covid world.
 Which means it’s now time for my little annual summary!

 The reports are based on the results of a global survey of over 9,000 business and HR leaders, sprinkled with the magic-insight-dust of the very clever people at Deloitte.
 If you have the time, they make 140-odd pages of fascinating reading.
 But if not, get comfy, grab a cuppa and read on…